camall3n/timer/README.md

 ## Printing Statistics

 The timer module will attempt to automatically print statistics at the end of program execution.
-To print manually, use `Timer.print_stats()`.
+To print manually, use `Timer.stats()`.

 ```text
 ----------------------------------------------------------